Which word processor?

 Alt AIB to add a row to a table) so I looked into buying the latest.
-There is a Home & Student version of Office
+But they are really pushing Office

 365 variants that need a yearly subscription.
-Of course the latest Word has that infamous 'ribbon' squatting
+Of course the latest Word has that ribbon squatting

 on lots of your screen space.
 It doesn't tempt me at current prices.

 The obvious alternative is Libre Office, free.
-I've used Open Office then Libre Office quite a bit.
+I've used Open Office then Libre Office for years.
 Libre is quite

 similar to Office 2003 in use and will read and write Word formats, doc and docx, as well as the new odt standard.